ongardie/cubicle/README.md

 These files and any other files in the package directory are injected into the work directory of the package builder environment.

+If the package provides any executable files within `~/.dev-init/`, these will be run upon creating and resetting target environments.

 Packages are built automatically when they are first used, and they are updated when they are used if 12 hours have elapsed, their package definitions have changed, or one of their dependencies has been updated more recently.